-- Average Class Size: The total registration in specified classes divided by the number of those classes with registration, 1999-2000.
-Kindergarten includes both half- and full-day.
+- Average Class Size: The total registration in specified classes divided by the number of those classes with registration, 2001-02.
+Kindergarten includes both half and full day.
 Common Branch refers to self-contained classes in grades 1-6.
 Data for grade 8 and grade 10 classes exclude remedial classes.
 Source: Basic Educational Data System.
-Additional information may be obtained in Part II, Section 2 of the Statewide Profile of the Educational System. - Percent Minority Teachers: The number of minority classroom teachers divided by the total number of classroom teachers, 1999-2000.
-Minority teachers include teachers in any of the following racial/ethnic categories: Black (Not Hispanic), Hispanic, American Indian, Alaskan Native, Asian and Pacific Islander.
+Additional information can be found in Part II, Section 2 of the Statewide Profile of the Educational System. - Percent Minority Teachers: The number of minority classroom teachers divided by the total number of classroom teachers, 2001-02.
+Minority teachers include teachers in any of the following racial/ethnic categories: Black (Not Hispanic), Hispanic, American Indian, Alaskan Native, Asian, and Pacific Islander.
 Source: Basic Educational Data System.
-Additional information may be obtained in Part IV, Section 2 of the Statewide Profile of the Educational System. - Annual Teacher Turnover Rate: The number of teachers who were employed by the district in 1998-99 but not in 1999-2000 (including teachers on leave of absence), divided by the total number of teachers employed in 1998-99, expressed as a percentage.
+Additional information can be found in Part IV, Section 2 of the Statewide Profile of the Educational System.

+- Annual Teacher Turnover Rate: The number of teachers who were employed by the district in 2000-01 but not in 2001-02 (including teachers on leave of absence), divided by the total number of teachers employed in 2000-01, expressed as a percentage.
 Source: Basic Educational Data System.
-Additional information may be obtained in Part III, Section 3 and Part IV, Section 2 of the Statewide Profile of the Educational System. - Teacher Median Salary: The median salary of full-time classroom teachers, 1999-2000.
-A blank indicates a district did not have a salary agreement when the data were collected.
+Additional information can be found in Part III, Section 3 and Part IV, Section 2 of the Statewide Profile of the Educational System. - Teacher Median Salary: The median salary of full-time classroom teachers, 2001-02.
+A blank indicates that a district did not have a salary agreement when the data were collected.
 Source: Basic Educational Data System.
-Additional information may be obtained in Part III, Section 3 and Part IV, Section 2 of the Statewide Profile of the Educational System. - Percent of Teachers With Permanent Certification: The number of classroom teachers with permanent certification in their currently assigned class subjects divided by the total number of classroom teachers, 1999-2000.
+Additional information can be found in Part III, Section 3 and Part IV, Section 2 of the Statewide Profile of the Educational System. - Percent of Teachers with Permanent Certification: The number of classroom teachers with permanent certification in their currently assigned class subjects divided by the total number of classroom teachers, 2001-02.
 Source: Basic Educational Data System.
-Additional information may be obtained in Part III, Section 3 and Part IV, Section 2 of the Statewide Profile of the Educational System. - Percent of Teachers with Provisional Certification: The number of classroom teachers with provisional certification in their currently assigned class subjects divided by the total number of classroom teachers, 1999-2000.
+Additional information can be found in Part III, Section 3 and Part IV, Section 2 of the Statewide Profile of the Educational System. - Percent of Teachers with Provisional Certification: The number of classroom teachers with provisional certification in their currently assigned class subjects divided by the total number of classroom teachers, 2001-02.
 Source: Basic Educational Data System.
-Additional information may be obtained in Part III, Section 3 and Part IV, Section 2 of the Statewide Profile of the Educational System. - Percent of Teachers With Other: The number of classroom teachers who either teach more than 20 percent of their time in a subject or subjects for which they hold no certification or who hold a temporary license, divided by the total number of classroom teachers, 1999-2000.
+Additional information can be found in Part III, Section 3 and Part IV, Section 2 of the Statewide Profile of the Educational System. - Percent of Teachers with Other: The number of classroom teachers who either teach more than 20 percent of their time in a subject or subjects for which they hold no certification or who hold a temporary license, divided by the total number of classroom teachers, 2001-02.
 Source: Basic Educational Data System.
-Additional information may be obtained in Part III, Section 3 and Part IV, Section 2 of the Statewide Profile of the Educational System. - Median Years' Experience of Teachers: The median years of experience of classroom teachers, 1999-2000.
+Additional information can be found in Part III, Section 3 and Part IV, Section 2 of the Statewide Profile of the Educational System. - Median Years Experience of Teachers: The median years of experience of classroom teachers, 2001-02.
 Source: Basic Educational Data System.
-Additional information may be obtained in Part III, Section 3 and Part IV, Section 2 of the Statewide Profile of the Educational System. - Percent of Teachers With Master's Degree Plus 30 hours or Doctorate: The number of classroom teachers with a master's degree plus 30 hours or a doctorate divided by the total number of classroom teachers, 1999-2000.
+Additional information can be found in Part III, Section 3 and Part IV, Section 2 of the Statewide Profile of the Educational System. - Percent of Teachers with Master's Degree Plus 30 Hours or Doctorate: The number of classroom teachers with a master's degree plus 30 hours or a doctorate divided by the total number of classroom teachers, 2001-02.
 Source: Basic Educational Data System.
-Additional information may be obtained in Part III, Section 3 and Part IV, Section 2 of the Statewide Profile of the Educational System.
+Additional information can be found in Part III, Section 3 and Part IV, Section 2 of the Statewide Profile of the Educational System.